MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

 - Prior to start of review
 - During review

 Once the skill is approved and available to the world, the `Withdraw Your Submission` button is no longer available.
-If you want to withdraw your skill after approval, you must either delete the Cortana channel OR write to us (skillsup@microsoft.com) asking us to take the skill down.
+If you want to withdraw your skill after approval, you must either delete the Cortana channel or write to us (skillsup@microsoft.com) asking us to take the skill down.

 All the properties entered in **World Settings** are saved.
 You may update the publishing properties of your Cortana skill and submit it again for review and certification.